-Another possibility to reconcile the models would be to reduce the burst lifetimes such that the rest-frame nearinfrared light becomes dominated by TP-AGB stars.
-For short bursts (i.e. $< 10 \,\mathrm{Myrs}$ ), the younger luminosityweighted age for the stellar population in the SMGs results in a much higher light-to-mass ratio, with $L_K/M = 20-50$ at 15-30 Myr (Maraston et al. 2006).
-However, these shorter bursts are effectively ruled out since the amount of energy required to heat the dust in the sub-mm phase remains fixed, shorter burst durations result in hotter dust temperatures and therefore the $850\mu m$ sub-mm counts are not matched.
-This leads us to conclude that the deficit of stellar mass is a real effect and can not be easily explained by either the introduction of the TP-AGB phase into the stellar population models or by dramatically reducing the burst lifetime.
-We return to this in $\S5$ .
+Another possibility to reconcile the models would be to reduce the burst lifetimes such that the rest-frame near-infrared light becomes dominated by TP-AGB stars.
+For short bursts (i.e. <10 Myr), the younger luminosity-weighted age for the stellar population in the SMGs results in a much higher light-to-mass ratio, with $L_K/M =$ 20-50 at 15-30 Myr (Maraston et al. 2006).
+However, these shorter bursts are effectively ruled out since the amount of energy required to heat the dust in the submm phase remains fixed, shorter burst durations result in hotter dust temperatures and therefore the 850-μm submm counts are not matched.
+This leads us to conclude that the deficit of stellar mass is a real effect and cannot be easily explained by either the introduction of the TP-AGB phase into the stellar population models or by dramatically reducing the burst lifetime.
+We return to this in Section 5.

-One other potential contributor to the low predicted mid-infrared fluxes is the effect of dust extinction in the model.
-Model SMGs at $z \sim 2$ typically have extinctions of 4 mag in the observed R-band, 2.4 mag in the observed K-band, and 1.6 mag at observer-frame $5.8\mu$ m.
-This means that the unextincted 5.8 $\mu$ m flux would be 4× larger than the extincted value.
-If the $5.8\mu m$ dust extinction could be drastically reduced in the model SMGs, while still retaining a large enough extinction in the rest-frame UV to cause most of the UV luminosity to be reprocessed by dust, then this could remove some of the discrepancy between predicted and observed $5.8\mu m$ fluxes for SMGs, although a significant offset, $\geq 2$ , would remain.
-However, we note that there is support for these high extinctions in the K-band, at least for the emission-line gas.
-Indeed, studies of the Balmer decrement in SMGs suggest extinctions of order $A_v = 2.9 \pm 0.5$
+One other potential contributor to the low-predicted mid-infrared fluxes is the effect of dust extinction in the model.
+Model SMGs at $z \sim 2$ typically have extinctions of 4 mag in the observed R band, 2.4 mag in the observed K band and 1.6 mag at observer frame 5.8 μm.
+This means that the unextincted 5.8 μm flux would be 4× larger than the extincted value.
+If the 5.8 μm dust extinction could be drastically reduced in the model SMGs, while still retaining a large enough extinction in the rest-frame UV to cause most of the UV luminosity to be reprocessed by dust, then this could remove some of the discrepancy between predicted and observed 5.8-μm fluxes for SMGs, although a significant offset, $\gtrsim 2$, would remain.
+However, we note that there is support for these high extinctions in the K band, at least for the emission-line gas.
+Indeed, studies of the Balmer decrement in SMGs suggest extinctions of order $A_v = 2.9 \pm 0.5$ (Takata et al. 2006).
+We do not explore this possibility further here, but defer this to a future paper.